Skip to main content

 Centralised Platform Model: e-Faktura is a centralised state system operated directly by the Public Revenue Office (UJP).
 Every invoice is registered in real time in the central electronic system and digitally signed by an authorised person; the invoice acquires legal validity at the moment it receives a unique identifier (eID) after successful platform validation.
 There are no third-party service providers; businesses connect through free client applications or via API.
 This is a centralised real-time model rather than a 4/5-corner Peppol network.

-B2C e-Invoicing in North Macedonia is planned for future implementation. e-Faktura targets non-cash transactions and is operated by the Public Revenue Office (UJP) ; cash transactions remain under North Macedonia's existing fiscalisation framework rather than the e-Faktura platform.
-Detailed B2C requirements have not been published.
+B2C e-Invoicing in North Macedonia is planned for future implementation. e-Faktura covers non-cash transactions only; cash retail sales remain under North Macedonia's existing fiscalisation framework rather than the e-Faktura platform.
+Detailed requirements have not been published.